Skrillx13/MKDocs-RTD-Tutorial/docs/gettingstarted/installation.md

 First, make a GitHub repository.
 Name it something appropiate.
 For the settings, you will want to set the .gitignore template to Phyton.
 Choose a license of your choice, and enable the project with a README.md, and create.

 Next, click on the "Code" button on your GitHub repository, and select SSH.
 Copy the SSH key.
-Then, open up your command line (Termianl if you are using Apple Silicon), and type:
+Then, open up your command line (Terminal if you are using Apple Silicon), and type:

     git clone (Paste SSH key here)

+Then, we need to CD into the Project, which can be done with the command:

+    cd (GitHub repository name)

 # Command Line